Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 Finally, there are two modes to start the simulator:

-- From source (without building the source)
+- From the source (without building the source):

     ```bash
     make run
     ```

-- From the built binary
+- From the built binary:

     ```bash
     make run-release